Edward Carlson

 Edward Carlson (June 4, 1911 – April 3, 1990), was an American hotel and airline executive, and Seattle, Washington civic leader.

 Carlson was born in Tacoma, Washington.
 As a youth, he helped his single mother make ends meet by working as a gas station attendant, as well as other odd jobs.
-Carlson entered the University of Washington in 1928 and, while a student, began his hotel career as a pageboy, then elevator operator, then bellhop.
+Carlson entered the University of Washington in 1928 and, while a student, began his hotel career as a pageboy, then an elevator operator, then a bellhop.
 He dropped out of college in 1930, lacking funds.
 He worked half a year as a seaman, then worked a summer job at Mount Baker Lodge, and beginning in autumn 1931 traveled the country in an unsuccessful stint as a salesman for a device that mechanically blocked (shaped) felt hats.
 Returning to Seattle, he resumed hotel work, first as a room clerk and then as assistant manager of Seattle's Roosevelt Hotel, next as manager of the President Hotel in Mount Vernon, Washington.
 On June 26, 1936, he married Nell H. Cox.

 In April 1937, Carlson returned to Seattle to manage the Rainier Club, Seattle's preeminent private club."
 He retained the position until joining the Navy in 1942.
 At that time the club awarded him a military membership, which became a regular membership upon his return from World War II.